karlfloersch/karlfloersch.com/README.md

 # karlfloersch.com (v2.0)
+## Discontinued - Moved to Quick Blog
+I rethought this project and I'm instead going to build my new blogging site on Node.js and React.js.
+The new project is entitled [Quick Blog](https://github.com/karlfloersch/quick-blog).
+Quick Blog will be really cool, so go check it out!

 ## Goals
 Build a search-centric blogging application.
 This site will make it easy to both produce and consume content.
 It will do this by focusing on two aspects above all else: